Wimbledon unwilling to 'benefit Russian propaganda'

 "Russia's ongoing invasion has led to catastrophic harm to millions of lives in Ukraine and has been condemned worldwide.

-"The UK Government has set out directive guidance for sporting bodies and events with the specific aim of limiting Russia's influence.
+"The UK government has set out directive guidance for sporting bodies and events with the specific aim of limiting Russia's influence.
 We have taken that guidance into account as we must as a high-profile event and leading British institution.

 "Bound to act, we believe we have made the most responsible decision in the circumstances."